paulbradish/awesome-digital-marketing/README.md

 - [SuperReply](https://superreply.co/) - Improve your productivity and free up time with AI-powered email replies.
 - [Wordtune](https://www.wordtune.com/) - Say exactly what you mean through clear, compelling and authentic writing.

-### AI Articles & Guides
+### AI Guides & Resources
+- [GPTE](https://gpte.ai/) - Discover the latest tools and trends in AI.
 - [Learn Prompting](https://learnprompting.org/) - Learn how to use ChatGPT and other AI tools to accomplish your goals using our free and open source curriculum, designed for all skill levels!
 - [Prompt Engineering Daily](https://www.neatprompts.com/) - Sharing how to leverage AI prompts and tools to become a marketing and productivity machine at work.
 They have a fantastic newsletter.
 - [Prompt Engineering Guide](https://www.promptingguide.ai) - Guides, papers, lecture, notebooks and resources for prompt engineering.

-### AI Resources & Websites
-- [ai podcast](https://blogs.nvidia.com/ai-podcast/) - Explore the impact of AI on our world, one amazing person at a time.
-- [GPTE](https://gpte.ai/) - Search 1,500+ AI tools.
-Discover the latest AI news, prompts, tools, and trends.
-- [Towards AI](https://towardsai.net/) - Focuses on sharing high-quality publications, news, articles, and stories on AI and technology related topics.

-## Chat Bots
-- [Live Chat](https://www.livechat.com/) - An online customer service software with online chat, help desk software, and web analytics capabilities.
+- [Superhuman](https://www.joinsuperhuman.ai/) - Learn how to leverage AI to boost your productivity and accelerate your career.

 ## Competitive Intelligence
 __Competitive Intelligence__ is all about learning about what your competitors are doing and using that information to help you make good decisions for your own business.